Grape phylloxera

 Plant stage and plant parts affected

 Phylloxera nymphs and adults infest grapevine plants during the vegetative growth stages.
-Depending on the strain of phylloxera, leaves and/or roots are damaged, galls are formed, and stunting and dieback of the whole plant occurs.
+Depending on the strain of phylloxera, they attack leaves and/or roots, leading to stunting and dieback of the whole plant.
+Most strains are confined to roots but some attack leaves only.
+Very few strains are known to attack both roots and leaves.

 Plant damage

-Phylloxera adults and nymphs feed on the grapevine roots.
-This leads to hook shaped galls developing on root hairs or rounded swellings forming on older roots.
+Phylloxera adults and nymphs feed on grapevine roots.
+This leads to hook-shaped galls developing on root hairs or rounded swellings forming on older roots.
 The galls hinder root growth, and reduce water and nutrient absorption by the plant.
-Galls and swellings are prone to secondary bacterial and fungal infections that lead to the rotting of grapevine roots, yellowing of the leaves and overall loss of grapevine vigour.
-Susceptible grapevines can die within 3–10 years.
+Galls and swellings are prone to secondary bacterial and fungal infections that lead to rotting of the grapevine roots, yellowing of the leaves and overall loss of grapevine vigour.
+Susceptible grapevines can die in 3–10 years.

-Some strains of phylloxera can cause pea-size leaf galls on the underside of grape leaves.
+Some strains of phylloxera can cause pea-sized leaf galls on the underside of grape leaves.
 The leaf galling can cause leaf distortion and leaf fall, which can result in less fruit being produced.
-Leaf galling strains of phylloxera are not known to be present in Australia.

 May be confused with

-Leaf yellowing and general wilting symptoms can be produced by other causes of root damage or water stress, such as root rotting from fungal and bacterial diseases or drought.
+Leaf yellowing and general wilting symptoms can be signs of grape phylloxera but can also be produced by other causes of root damage or water stress (such as root rotting from fungal or bacterial diseases or drought).

-Nematodes can also cause galling on grapevine roots.
-Nematode galls tend to be spherical in shape.
+Nematodes, like grape phylloxera, can cause galling on grapevine roots.
+However, nematode galls tend to be spherical in shape.

 Distribution